scrapy/scrapy/docs/topics/request-queues.rst

       Pop a request from the queue.

       In case of a temporary problem, ``None`` is returned.
-Exceptions raised in this method woudln't be handled and may lead to halt of the crawler.
+Exceptions raised in this method wouldn't be handled and may lead to halt of the crawler.

       The helper function :func:`~scrapy.utils.reqser.request_from_dict` can
       be used to convert a deserialized dict back into a